During a recent mini cruise on the Queen Mary 2 ,I was delighted to meet the fellow blogger

 So true.
 Where can people find out more about you?
 Is there anything else you’d like to share?

 I’m also doing two talks in the next few weeks:

 - I’m doing a talk called ‘Blogging for Fun and Profit‘ for the WordPress Adelaide group on March 31st.
 So if you’re a member of WordPress Adelaide (you need to be a WordPress user to join) please do come along.
 Register here.

 - I’m also part of a debate/dinner called ‘Eating Their Words’ for the Adelaide Food & Wine Festival on Tuesday 8th April.
-Writer David Sly (Australian Gourmet Traveller, SALife Magazine), chef Phil Whitmarsh (The Daniel O’Connell Pub & Dining) George Ujvary (The Foodologist) and I will be debating food writing responsibilities and ethics, blogging, social media and the often complicated relationship between food writers, food bloggers and chefs.
-Entry price includes top nosh and drink at the Daniel O’Connell.
-More info and tickets here.
+Writer David Sly (Australian Gourmet Traveller, SALife Magazine), chef Phil Whitmarsh (The Daniel O’Connell Pub & Dining) George Ujvary (The Foodologist) and I will be debating food writing responsibilities and ethics, blogging, social media and the often complicated relationship between food writers, food bloggers, and chefs.
+Entry price includes top nosh and drinks at the Daniel O’Connell.

 If you haven’t already done so check out The Hungry Australian here but be warned, it will definitely make you hungry!